greypaschall/ServerlessMinecraft/README.md

 _________

 -Player connects to listener IP

--Ingame they will see a motd saying "Starting up please wait ~2 minutes" -Listener watches for valid TCP handshake and calls AWS Lambda function to start the server from a launch template -The launch template bootstraps the instance:
+-Ingame they will see a motd saying "Starting up please wait ~2 minutes"

+-Listener watches for valid TCP handshake and calls AWS Lambda function to start the server from a launch template

+-The launch template bootstraps the instance:
---restoring world data from an S3 bucket
+  -restoring world data from an S3 bucket
---start the minecraft server with a custom launch configuration in a tmux session --creates a cloudwatch metric if one does not exist to publish active players report to AWS --dynamically creates a script to report active players connected --runs reportplayers script in a crontab every minute -Player reconnects to listener IP and is tunneled to the IP of the spun up instance -Player disconnects
+  -start the minecraft server with a custom launch configuration in a tmux session -creates a cloudwatch metric if one does not exist to publish active players report to AWS -dynamically creates a script to report active players connected -runs reportplayers script in a crontab every minute

+-Player reconnects to listener IP and is tunneled to the IP of the spun up instance -Player disconnects

--After ~4 minutes the metric has reported 0 active players and the Alarm goes off -Alarm triggers SNS to call the lambda function to save the world back to S3, terminate the server instance, and delete the cloudwatch alarm
+-After ~4 minutes the metric has reported 0 active players and the Alarm goes off

+-Alarm triggers SNS to call the lambda function to save the world back to S3, terminate the server instance, and delete the cloudwatch alarm